node-class-may-2023/ComIT_Node/nodejs.md

 ```

 * Arrow functions do not have their own this value
-* This means that the `this` inside the function it's going to work in a differen way
+* This means that the `this` inside the function it's going to work in a different way
 * Lexical Scoping just means that it uses this from the code that contains the Arrow Function
 * You can see [great examples](https://hackernoon.com/javascript-es6-arrow-functions-and-lexical-this-f2a3e2a5e8c4)
 * Read the [MDN Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) doc to learn more about Arrow Functions